CharlyReux/evolvable-by-design-tutorial/README.md

 ## What you will need for this tutorial

 The two easiest ways are either **remotely**, in a GitHub CodeSpace via this [link](https://github.com/codespaces/new?template_repository=CharlyReux/evolvable-by-design-tutorial), with it, you will be able to start instantly (It is free, unless you go over 60 hours of runtime).
 Or **locally**, by using a Dev Container (you will need Docker, VS Code and the extension `ms-vscode-remote.remote-containers`).
-In either case, it should take a little bit of time to set up your environment.
 #### Using a Dev Container
 If using a Dev Container, in VS Code, you will first have to clone this repository, then press F1 and run `Dev Containers: Reopen in container`
 The repository should load, and you are ready to go.